 “What happened?
 Are you all right?
 Lincoln!”
-She faces the young man, pulling her shawl around herself.
+Silvia has appeared and faces the young man, pulling her shawl around herself.
 She looks back and forth between the rendering in his hand and the glass on the floor.

-He follows her eyes to the glass.
+He follows her eyes to the broken panel.
 “The wind blew it down,” he says, looking at me.
-I am the only person who might have seen him bump the glass panel.
+I am the only person who might have seen him bump it.

 I nod and regard the lead framework on the floor, where the remaining pieces of glass jut from the lead channels like shark’s teeth.
 Everything is suddenly darker, I realize, as if most of the daylight was lost during the last moments.
 Then a whining sound begins outside and grows very loud.
 A weather warning system.

-Lincoln still holds the Fallingwater rendering, which is now creased diagonally.
-Silvia frowns and speaks loudly to be heard over the siren.
-“That’s the copy?
-It’s supposed to be…“ She looks around.
+The priceless rendering Lincoln holds is now creased diagonally.
+The professor, Silvia, frowns and speaks loudly to be heard over the siren.
+“That’s the copy?”
+She looks around.
 “Monique?
 You put the original away…?”

 Monique looks stricken.
 “I didn’t have a chance to get a copy made.
 I’m so sorry…”

-We take a short-cut through the kitchen, and as we pass through the Dutch door leading outside, she says, “This is where Mr. Wright’s crazy butler trapped his mistress in the fire he set in 1914.
+She takes us to the kitchen, and as we move through the Dutch door leading outside, she says, “This is where Mr. Wright’s butler trapped his mistress, Mamah Cheney, in the fire he set.
 You’ve heard the story?
 He locked the top half of the door and stood guard with a hatchet, attacking people as they tried to crawl out.”

 Taken aback, I wonder why they have not removed the door, or the whole wing.
 And how the architect kept living here after that.

-Outside, the temperature has dropped, and the blare of the siren is overwhelming.
-We walk around a section of cedar shake roof that slopes almost to the ground.
-The group ahead is descending a set of basement stairs.
-As we stand waiting, a sudden sound like handfuls of pebbles turns into a cascade of icy pellets hitting my shoulders and arms.
-I look up and see little white balls of ice bouncing off the roof.
+Outside, the temperature has dropped and the blare of the siren is overwhelming.
+We walk around a section of cedar shake roof that slopes almost to the ground and see the group ahead descending a set of basement stairs.
+As we stand waiting, a sudden sound like handfuls of pebbles being thrown turns into a cascade of icy pellets hitting my shoulders and arms.
+I look up to see little white balls of ice bouncing off the roof.

-“Hail,” Monique says, catching some in her hand and show me.
+“Hail,” Monique says, catching some and holding it out to show me.
 I have only seen it once before in my life, when it damaged all the cars in my neighborhood.

 The concrete floor is heaved at some points, and true to her description, the plaster walls are badly deteriorated.
 Everything is stained with damp.
 When the flashlight illuminates a foundation wall that is washed in red, she says, “Fire changed the color.
 Isn’t that weird?”